-Knowing that a NAND FLASH device may be shipped with a large number of bad blocks, this must be taken into account when partitioning the device.
+Knowing that a NAND FLASH device may be shipped with a large number of existing bad blocks, this must be taken into account when partitioning the device.
 The worst case bad block specification varies between devices, but typical maximum numbers of bad blocks are 20-40, each up to 256K large.

-Given the potentially large number of bad blocks in a FLASH device and the fact that those blocks may form a cluster, it would be wasteful to use a fixed partitioning scheme, since every partition (e.g. 1MB bootloader) would require a large number of spare blocks (e.g. 20 = 1.25MB), just in case all bad blocks happen to fall into that partition.
+Given the potentially large number of bad blocks in a FLASH device and the possibility that those blocks may form a cluster, it would be wasteful to use a fixed partitioning scheme, since every partition (e.g. 1MB bootloader) would require a large number of spare blocks (e.g. 20 = 1.25MB), just in case all bad blocks happen to fall into that partition.

-To avoid such wastage, the partitions are created automatically during board production and stored in a U-Boot environment variable.
-This variable is passed to the kernel at boot time.
+To avoid such wastage, the partitions are created automatically during board production, such that the specified partition sizes match the good blocks in each partition only.
+The so generated partition layout is stored in a U-Boot environment variable and passed to the kernel at boot time.